 You can play and win a game, but still think it’s rigged.

 Why does anyone get a degree?

 I got a degree because I was told I had to in order to get a good job.
-I was told by everyone I knew, I was told by commercials on TV, I was even told by my parents who didn’t have high school diplomas themselves.
+Everyone I knew told me to.
+Commercials on TV told me to.
+I was even told by my parents who didn’t have high school diplomas themselves.

 Get a degree, get a job.

 Many professions require a university education: teaching, nursing, medicine, dentistry, law, engineering.
 You can’t have these careers without it.
 Their curriculum is standardized, regulated, and frequently requires ongoing study even after graduation.
 For this reason, a university education is necessary to pursue these careers.

 But what is the purpose of a degree that does not lead to a defined job?

 I’ll tell you: a very expensive four-year IQ test.
 Now, that’s a weird answer.
 Maybe you’ve never heard it before, but once you examine the idea closely you’ll see it makes a lot of sense.

 But, they can require you to have a degree, which is the same thing — it merely shifts the onus of determining intelligence from the employer to the post-secondary education system, which can discriminate applicants based on IQ.